 5. Fit ledge straps

-Once the lead has been shaped correctly, fit ledge straps onto the nails that are holding the tiles that will be covered by the flashing in place.
+Once you have shaped the lead correctly, fit ledge straps onto the nails that are holding the tiles that will be covered by the flashing in place.
 The ledge straps should be around 600mm apart, but this varies slightly according to the location of the pre-existing nails.
-The ledge straps provide resistance to help prevent the flashing from sliding down the roof over time and also help to minimise the effect of strong winds causing uplift.
+The ledge straps provide resistance to help prevent the flashing from sliding down the roof over time and also minimise uplift from strong winds.

 6. Install the flashing